shotstack/oas-api-definition/.shins/source/index.html.md

 ```

-Render a template by it's id and optional merge fields.
+Configure the id and optional merge fields to render a template by id.

 ### Properties